Our Ethos & Christian Values

 ‘Love your neighbour as yourself,’ Mark, Chapter 12:13

 Peace: The Hebrew term for Peace is ‘Shalom’.
 It has a deeper and more complex meaning, encompassing much more than simply the absence of hostility or war.
-It includes ideas of healing, health, wholeness and well-being. it means harmony, stability, security in a community. it refers to relationships based on truth and righteousness where people flourish because they are nurtured.
+It includes ideas of healing, health, wholeness and well-being. it means harmony, stability and security in a community.
+It refers to relationships based on truth and righteousness where people flourish because they are nurtured.

 ‘Those who promote peace have joy’.
 Proverbs 12:20